dlkency/dlkency.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currenty a postdoc at the [Institute for Risk Management and Insurance Innovation (IRMII)](https://irmii.unc.edu/people/) at the University of North Carolina at Chapel Hill.
+I am currenty a postdoc at the [Institute for Risk Management and Insurance Innovation (IRMII)](https://irmii.unc.edu/people/) at the University of North Carolina at Chapel Hill, working with [Dr. Greg Characklis](https://sph.unc.edu/adv_profile/gregory-characklis-phd/).
 My work involves tackling water resource challenges using approaches that blend engineering and economic principles.
-I'm particularly focused on assessing and managing environmental risks (e.g. drought, flood, wildfire), and translating them into financial risk mitigation tools (e.g. derivates, parametric insurance).
+I'm particularly focused on assessing and managing environmental risks (e.g. drought, flood, wildfire), and translating them into financial risk mitigation tools (e.g. derivatives, parametric insurance).

 Piror to this, I received my PhD from the Civil & Environmental Engineering, [Center for Digital Asset Finance](https://www.difin.io/) at the University of Michigan, where I worked with [Dr. Peter Adriaens](https://cee.engin.umich.edu/people/adriaens-peter/).
 My doctoral research explores the effects of water risk on the municipal bond market and ESG factors on security pricing, such as green bonds.
 I enjoy combining causal inference, machine learning, and civil & environmental engineering to solve problems.

-Before my PhD, I worked in the financial industry in the Greater New York area.
-I also have a background in polymer materials research, which I gained during my Master's and undergraduate studies.
-This experience helped shape my understanding of finance and the interplay between engineering and economics.
-I believe that connecting these fields is key to addressing environmental challenges.
+Before pursuing my PhD, I had the opportunity to work in the dynamic financial industry of the Greater New York area.
+My background in polymer materials research, developed during my Master's and undergraduate studies, deeply enriched my perspective.
+This diverse experience ignited my passion for understanding the intricate interplay between engineering and economics.
+I am convinced that bridging these fields is essential for tackling today's pressing environmental challenges.